storacha/RFC/rfc/github-org-migration.md

     - It SHOULD be archived.
     - It SHOULD NOT be migrated.
 - [ ] [freeway](https://github.com/web3-storage/freeway)
-    - HTTP GW which reads CAR files and serves data. w3s.link and ntf.storage link talk to this.
+    - HTTP GW which reads CAR files and serves data. w3s.link and ntfstorage.link talk to this.
     - It SHOULD NOT be archived.
     - It SHOULD NOT be migrated.
 - [x] [w3console](https://github.com/web3-storage/w3console)